 One of the most important parts of every move is paring down your belongings.
-While you can simply throw away unwanted or unused items, it’s far better to sell or donate those items.
+While you can throw away unwanted or unused items, it’s far better to sell or donate those items.
 However, if you’re like most people, the thought of hosting a garage sale in the midst of finding a moving company and packing your belongings can be overwhelming.
 Believe it or not, hosting a garage sale is easier than you might think.
 Here are a few tips to help your sale go off without a hitch, even if you have to host it on multiple weekends.

 Advertise the Sale